PalouseDH/symposium/outlines/day-4.md

 - Web NLP APIs: [Open Calais](http://www.opencalais.com/), [Natural Language Understanding](https://www.ibm.com/watson/developercloud/natural-language-understanding.html)
 - [Weka](https://www.cs.waikato.ac.nz/ml/index.html) is an effort to bring machine learning to more people by packaging up many of the algorithms up into a GUI.
 Weka has been developed at the University of Waikato in New Zealand

-Machine Learning for hand written text analysis
+Machine Learning for hand written text analysis:

 - Projects
     - Transcribing [Bentham](https://blogs.ucl.ac.uk/transcribe-bentham/)
     - [MarineLives](http://www.marinelives.org/wiki/Tools:_Collaboration_with_Transkribus)